-Whether you’d like to speak to our team about the conference or you’re ready to sign up your church for Momentum 2022, please fill out the form below to let us know!
+Whether you’d like to speak to our team about the conference or you’re ready to sign up your church for Momentum 2022, please fill out the form at the bottom of this page to let us know!

 First, your group needs to be added to the registration system so your students can register as coming from your church.
-(Fill out the above form.)
+(Fill out the below form.)

 Yes.
 Momentum Offers a “New Church Discount:”

 A “new church” is defined as one that has not had any students attend youth conference in 2017, 2018, or 2019.

 Each student who registers and attends Momentum from a new church will receive a $25 discount.

 A new church will receive one free Youth Worker registration for every increment of six students who register and attend Momentum 2022.

 Yes!
 Every day there is a blocked off time for you to debrief with your students.
 We think this is an essential part of the day as it allows you to shepherd them through how God is working.
 We will assign you a room or area to meet and a time that correlates with sessions.

 This meeting is immediately following the evening session.
 After this evening group time, groups retire to the dorm for the evening.

 After each session, the Lead Contact from each group receives questions that correlate with that session’s speaker as a resource to help start a discussion, but youth groups are invited to spend this time in whichever format is most effective for their group.